Leanne Crichton

-Leanne Crichton (born 6 August 1987) is a Scottish international footballer who plays as a midfielder for Motherwell and the Scotland national team.
-She has previously played for Notts County in the FA WSL as well as Hibernian, Celtic, Whitehill Welfare/Edinburgh Ladies and Glasgow City.
-She is also a coach, and a media pundit for BBC Scotland's football coverage on radio and television.
+Leanne Crichton (born 6 August 1987) is a former Scottish professional football player who currently manages Rangers and works as a media pundit for BBC Scotland.

+A retired midfielder, she played for Hibernian, Celtic, Whitehill Welfare/Edinburgh Ladies, Glasgow City (three spells) and Motherwell in Scotland and for Notts County in the English FA WSL, and appeared 72 times for the Scotland national team.

 Playing career

 Club

 Crichton started her career with Cumbernauld Cosmos before moving to Whitehill Welfare.
 She had a short spell with Glasgow City in 2007 before moving on to Celtic later the same year, scoring a penalty on her debut against then reigning league champions Hibernian.
 Crichton went on to join Hibernian in 2011 for one season before returning for her second spell at Glasgow City in January 2012.

 After winning a clean sweep of domestic honours with City in 2012, including a league campaign in which the club finished undefeated, Crichton made her bow in the UEFA Women's Champions League against ŽNK Osijek in the qualifying round of the 2012–13 competition.
 She went on to play in all five matches in City's run to the round of 32.

 Crichton signed for FA WSL side Notts County in January 2015.
 In April 2017, she joined Glasgow City for a third spell with the club.
 She moved to Motherwell in 2021 to combine a playing and coaching role.
+She retired from playing in 2023 but remained as a coach at Motherwell for another year.